oftc/oftc-web/FAQ/General_Questions.md

 The Ombudsman is in charge of dealing with all complaints against staff members or the Network as a whole.
 Contact the Ombudsman here.
 If you wish to complain about the Ombudsman, contact the network's Chair here.

-## The constitution mentions a Policy Document.
-Where can I find it? ##

-The policy document is a summary of all decisions made by the [Network Operations Committee](/Network Operations Committee), and will be released as soon as is possible.
-It involves going through well over ten thousand lines of conversation, and producing a readable document.
-It has not yet been completed.

 ## How is OFTC's constitution enforced? ##